Massachusetts activates up to 250 National Guard troops to drive school vans – KION546

 “The safe and reliable transportation to school each day is critical to our children’s safety and education,” the governor said in a tweet.

-The statement said the personnel will train to drive 7D vehicles, vans that can carry up to 10 passengers.
+In Massachusetts, Guard personnel will train to drive 7D vehicles, vans that can carry up to 10 passengers, the statement said.

 “As with any school transportation worker, all activated Guard personnel will complete vehicle training to ensure the safety of children and families,” the governor’s office statement says.
 “Drivers will meet all statutory requirements for 7D drivers.
 Throughout the mission, the Guard will comply with all health and safety measures.”